NastyKid/NastyKid/README.md

 ## I'am Sherwin

-- 🤵 Aspiring to be a Software Engineer/Developer.
+- 🤵 Aspiring to be a better Software Engineer/Developer.
 - 💖 I love so many things but above of all I love science and technology.
-- 🧠 I'm currently expanding my knowledge in Laravel, Angular, PHP, JS, & OOP.
+- 🧠 I'm currently expanding my knowledge on Django, Python, and Design Practice.
-- 🎮 My hobbies are playing video games, cooking, and watching films.
+- 🎮 My hobbies are playing video games, cooking, and watching films & anime.